-As part of our service for purchasing shares on the OTC market, for its traders and investors United Traders buys units in funds that own equity stakes in private companies.
+As part of our service for purchasing shares on the over-the-counter market (pre-IPO, OTC), for its traders and investors United Traders buys units in funds that own equity stakes in private companies.
 These funds make early-stage investments in private companies or acquire equity stakes from employees of such companies.

 United Traders will have shares at its disposal after the IPO.
 The shares can be sold after the established 6-month Lock-up period.
 Alternatively, the shares can be hedged for the above period.
 Prior to the company going public United Traders look for exit options in the OTC market.
 If we find a great offer, we sell the shares.

-After the Lock-up period is over, the investment position will be automatically closed, and generated profits are credited to your account less the applicable UT fees.
+After the Lock-up period is over, the investment in pre-IPO or OTC will be automatically closed, and generated profits are credited to your account less the applicable UT fees.
 We offer an opportunity for investors with over $100,000 invested in a specific idea to search for a counterpart in the OTC market individually and to take profits before the company goes public and thereby exiting the trade prior to the Lock-up period expiration.

-For an investor the above means that the investment may be exited after paying a portion of its value, usually around 15% which is caused by highly-priced instruments used to close the position.
+For an investor the above means that the pre-IPO or OTC investment may be exited after paying a part of its value, usually around 15% which is caused by highly-priced instruments used to close the position.
 To do so, you should press the respective button in your members area as soon as it becomes active.